Local sign stability and its implications for spectra of sparse random graphs and stability of ecosystems: Stability in Ecology and Model Setup

 Absolute stability, in terms of feasibility, linear, and structural stability, is granted when the real part of all eigenvalues of the corresponding relevant matrix is negative for all $N$, as discussed in Sec.~\ref{sec:stabEco}.
 In other words, we require that $\Re[\lambda_i]<0$, $\forall i\in\left\{1,2,\ldots,N\right\}$ and $\forall N\in \mathbb{N}$.
 Therefore, a necessary condition for absolute stability is that the spectra have a {\it real part bounded from above} in the large size limit, which implies that $\Re[\lambda_i]<a$, $\forall i\in\left\{1,2,\ldots,N\right\}$ and $\forall N$, where $a$ is a finite constant.
 In such settings, absolute stability is obtained whenever, for all $N$, the matrix is equipped with a diagonal that has elements that are smaller than some finite $-d<0$, such that all eigenvalues have negative real part.

-Note that the stability of densely connected models does not depend on their sign pattern.
-Hence, dense matrices are either size-dependent, or absolutely stable when their matrix entries are properly rescaled by $N$, see, e.g., Refs,~\cite{Allesina2015, allesina2012, Cure2021}.
+Previous works \cite{Allesina2015, allesina2012, Cure2021} have shown that the stability of densely connected models does not depend on their sign pattern.
+Hence, dense matrices are either size-dependent, or become absolutely stable when their matrix entries are properly rescaled by $N$.
 Instead, we focus in this paper on sparsely connected models for which, interestingly, the sign pattern of interactions determines whether the matrix is absolutely stable or exhibits size-dependent stability~\cite{mambuca2022dynamical}.
-Indeed, for large, sparse, random matrices the existence of a finite upper bound for the real part of all eigenvalues may arise in specific settings without the need of any {\it ad-hoc} global rescaling by system size, contrarily to the case of dense models.
+Indeed, as we are going to discuss in detail in the next sections, for large, sparse, random matrices the existence of a finite upper bound for the real part of all eigenvalues may arise in specific settings without the need of any {\it ad-hoc} global rescaling by system size, contrarily to the case of dense models.